dpradov/keynote-nf/README.md

 ### Copyright and license
 The initial developer of KeyNote is Marek Jedlinski, copyright 2000-2005.

-The adaptation to Delphi 2006 and the new functionalities added since version 1.7.0 corresponds to Daniel Prado Velasco, copyright 2007-2017.
+The adaptation to Delphi 2006 and the new functionalities added since version 1.7.0 corresponds to Daniel Prado Velasco, copyright 2007-2023.
+In august 2023, with the version 1.8.0, the code was migrated from Borland Delphi 2006 to to Embarcadero Delphi CE 11.3 (Community Edition 11.3  Alexandria).

 Code released under the [Mozilla Public License 2.0](./LICENSE.txt).
 This license applies only to units written by the authors of KeyNote and KeyNote NF: Marek Jedlinski and Daniel Prado, respectively.
 Note: KeyNote was originally licensed by MPL 1.1.
 I have contacted with Marek and have obtained his approval to update to MPL 2.0.